Dr-Iggs/sdriggs.github.io/index.md

 * Go to a couple random local businesses here, advertise yourself as a BYUI club that wants to do _free_ projects with data.
 Every good project includes either:
     * A dataset from them that they want to make sense of, along with potential questions to ask
     * Descriptions of data that they want to have, for you to search for online or collect.
-* During DSS, stop by EVERY project.
-Talk with both the project manager and the students in the group.
+    * Work with someone from the company to clarify what they'd like from the DSS in the coming semester.
+Have it prepared *before* the start of the semester, so teams have what they need to start the semester.
 * Prepare slide templates for the start and end of semester.
 Each project leader will add information about their semester project, including:
     * The organization they’re working with
     * What tools they’ll use